 She's a Published Author

 At age 15, Drew wrote a memoir titled Little Girl Lost.
 It's gone out of print multiple times.
-In early 2014, she released a photography book called Find It in Everything.
+In early 2014, she released a photography book called Find It in Everything, and her collection of autobiographical essays, Wildflower, was released in October 2015.

 She First Got Drunk at Rob Lowe's Birthday Party